IBM/aspera-cli/README.md

 To avoid loading the default [option preset](#lprt) for a plugin, use: `-N`

-On command line, words in parameter names are separated by a dash, in configuration file, separator is an underscore.
-E.g. --xxx-yyy  on command line gives xxx_yyy in configuration file.
+On command line, words in parameter names are separated by a dash (`-`).
+In configuration file, separator is an underscore.
+E.g. `--xxx-yyy` on command line gives `xxx_yyy` in configuration file.

 The main plugin name is `config`, so it is possible to define a default [option preset](#lprt) for the main plugin with: